References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 wishes to operate an aircraft for the purpose of commercial air transport must,

-by law, obtain an Air Operator Certificate (AOC) from the Civil Aviation Authority.
+by law, first obtain an Air Operator Certificate (AOC) and Operating

-a jet airliner operating on a trans-continental scheduled
+whether this is a jet airliner operating on a trans-continental scheduled

 An AOC will be granted only to operators that demonstrate conformity to all set requirements.